oxidaan/zqloader/README.md

 *TODO* a possible solution might be to have our c++ program recognize this situation and then uses a Z80 ZQloader that only uses upper RAM area, not at the BASIC rem statement.

 * A program that does a CLEAR below XXXX is currently to big to load - would overwrite our loader at the REM statement.
-*TODO* like described above the loader might use the (lower 3rd) of the screen.
+*TODO* like described above the loader now uses the (lower 3rd) of the screen.

 * Want to add code to load .SNA snapshots.